Council of Indigenous Peoples: Other actions

 The Council of Indigenous Peoples has promoted international solidarity among indigenous peoples.
 The Council sponsored trip for a group of Taiwanese indigenous peoples to the 18th session of the UN-sponsored Working Group on Indigenous Populations in 2000.
 Besides political actions, the council has supported trade, economic cooperation, and cultural exchange with Canada's indigenous peoples and New Zealand's Māori people.

 After the enactment of a 2000 law which required the Taiwanese government to either allocate time slots on public television to indigenous culture and education or to create a channel solely devoted to indigenous issues, the council began to push for a channel to be made.
 In 2005, the channel was finally created, becoming the first such channel in Asia.
 Indigenous producers criticized the channel, arguing that most of the programs were not produced by indigenous peoples.

 The Council produced an anthology of indigenous literature, including poetry, prose, and short stories, and a history of Taiwanese indigenous literature since 1951, and promoted this anthology alongside other indigenous documents, such as historical documents and oral histories.
+In 2025, the council criticized a former Kuomintang legislator for remarks that indigenous Taiwanese peoples are a Chinese ethnic minority.